RareMojo/YoBot-Discord/README.md

 The included commands include exit, help, language, and ping.

 You can easily create new commands for the terminal.

+This allows YoBot to still be utilized as a regular Python-bot at its core.

+<b>Note:</b> *please follow security guidelines*
 <br>
 <br>

-### Cogs
+### Extensions
-Cogs are intended for additional modular features to extend the functionality of YoBot.
+Extensions are intended for additional modular features to extend the functionality of YoBot.

+These can be `Cogs`, `Events`, or `Plugins`.

-Each Cog is expected to be a separate Python script implementing a particular feature or set of features.
+Each Extension is expected to be a separate Python script implementing a particular feature or set of features.

 This can be something as simple as custom Discord commands to tracking every Elon Musk tweet in your private server.
 <br>